|

 Inedible; tough and often bitter.

 Ramaria stricta is recognized by an upright stature, more or less parallel, dichotomous branching pattern and lignicolous habit.
 The typically pinkish-brown branches with slender pale-yellow tips are also important field characters.
-Several other coral fungi in the Bay Area grow on wood or buried wood, but all differ either in color or structure.
+Several other coral fungi in California grow on wood or buried wood, but all differ either in color or structure.

 Corner, E.J.H.
 (1950).
 A Monograph of Clavaria and Allied Genera.
 Oxford University Press: London, England.
 740 p.